hmworsham/er-forest-structure/README.md

 ./replicate_all.sh
 ```

-On execution, replication scripts for tables and figures will automatically try to download source data from the public [ESS-DIVE data repository](https://data.ess-dive.lbl.gov/view/ess-dive-2377c69d12defc3-20240702T013021190) associated with this project (Worsham et al. 2024) using the web file retrieval protocol *wget*.
+On execution, replication scripts for tables and figures will automatically try to download source data from the public [ESS-DIVE data repository (doi:10.15485/2404585)](https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2404585) associated with this project (Worsham et al. 2024) using the web file retrieval protocol *wget*.
 For the most part, source data are not stored locally, so downloading is necessary for the scripts to generate the tables and figures.

+### B. Exploring functions and scripts

+R and Python files can be opened in the R statistical computing environment or RStudio, in other code editing software such as Microsoft Visual Studio, or a generic text editor.
+See [Repository structure](#structure) and [Directory tree](#tree) below for navigation details.

+### C. Replicating everything

+To fully reproduce the analysis, users are advised to download waveform LiDAR source data from [doi:10.15485/2403350](https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2403350) and other source, intermediate, and final output data from [doi:10.15485/2404585](https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2404585) into a local storage directory on a high-performance computing cluster.
+Then, update data ingest paths in the script files to match the local directory.
+Then, run the files in the following directories in their sequentially named order:

+1. inst/notebooks/LiDAR/
+2. inst/notebooks/state_factors/
+3. inst/notebooks/regressions/
+4. inst/notebooks/tables_figures/

-## Repository structure
+## Repository structure [structure]

 The repository is organized much like a standard R package stored on the Comprehensive R Archive Network, following the 'Research Compendium' framework described in Marwick et al. (2018).
 In this framework, compendium components are separated into distinct classes, and a clear separation is maintained between data, analytical functions, analytical scripts implementing those functions, and output.
 The file structure in the root directory of this repository enforces this separation.
 A summary follows below, with a full directory tree and file-level metadata below that.